Southern theater of the American Revolutionary War: British take Savannah

 On April 19, 1778, three row galleys of the Georgia Navy engaged, defeated, and captured a Royal Navy brigantine, an armed British East Florida provincial sloop, and an armed brig.

 On December 29, 1778, a British expeditionary corps of 3,500 men from New York, under the command of Lieutenant Colonel Archibald Campbell, captured Savannah, Georgia.
 He was joined in mid-January 1779 by Brigadier General Augustine Prevost, leading troops that marched up from Saint Augustine, taking over outposts along the way.
 Prevost assumed command of the forces in Georgia; and dispatched Campbell with 1,000 men toward Augusta with the goals of gaining control of that town and the recruitment of Loyalists.

 The remnants of the defense of Savannah had retreated to Purrysburg, South Carolina, about 12 mi upriver from Savannah, where they were met by Major General Benjamin Lincoln, commander of Continental Army forces in the South.
-He marched most of the army from Charleston, South Carolina in a move intended to monitor and oppose Prevost.
-Early in February, 1779, Prevost sent a few hundred men to occupy Beaufort in a move probably intended to divert Lincoln's attention from Campbell's movements; Lincoln responded by sending General Moultrie and 300 men to drive them out.
-The February 3, 1779, Battle of Beaufort was largely indecisive, and both contingents eventually returned to their bases.
+He marched most of the army from Charleston in a move intended to monitor and oppose Prevost.
+Early in February, Prevost sent a few hundred men to occupy Beaufort in a move probably intended to divert Lincoln's attention from Campbell's movements; Lincoln responded by sending General William Moultrie and 300 men to drive them out.
+The February 3 Battle of Beaufort was largely indecisive, and both contingents eventually returned to their bases.

 In the meantime, Campbell had taken control of Augusta without much resistance, and Loyalists were beginning to turn out.
-While he enrolled more than 1,000 men over a two-week period, he was powerless to prevent the defeat of a sizable number of Loyalists by Patriot militia under Andrew Pickens in the February 14, 1779, Battle of Kettle Creek, 50 mi from Augusta.
+While he enrolled more than 1,000 men over a two-week period, he was powerless to prevent the defeat of a sizable number of Loyalists by Patriot militia under Andrew Pickens in the February 14 Battle of Kettle Creek, 50 mi from Augusta.
 This demonstrated to everyone in the area the limits of the British Army's ability to protect Loyalists.
 Campbell suddenly left Augusta, apparently in response to the arrival of John Ashe and more than 1,000 North Carolina militia Lincoln sent to add to the 1,000 militia that were already across the river from Augusta in South Carolina.
 On the way back to Savannah, Campbell turned over command of his men to Augustine Prevost's brother, Mark.
 The younger Prevost turned the tables on Ashe, who was following him south, surprising and very nearly destroying his force of 1,300 in the March 3 Battle of Brier Creek.